client9/libinjection/README.md

     // test it.
 1 = is sqli, 0 = benign
     // input is const (not changed or written to)
     //
-    // 'is_sqli_pattern' is just a function that does a binary
+    // The last arg control how fingerprints are matched
-    // search on a hardwired set of fingerprints.
-One can
+    // with SQLi.
+NULL means use the default built-in
-    // over-ride this function to read the fingerprints from a
+    // list.
-    // file, or a hash table or from a scripting langauge. bool issqli = is_sqli(&sf, linebuf, len, is_sqli_pattern);
+    bool issqli = is_sqli(&sf, linebuf, len, NULL);

     // sfilter now also has interesting details
     //   the fingerprint